Shop

 Birding in the Park

 Birders come here from all over Houston and surrounding areas and are often rewarded with sights not typically seen in their own backyards.
-Some birds seen in the park are very rare in the Houston area.
+Some birds seen in the park, like the Calliope Hummingbird and Allen’s Hummingbird, are very rare in the Houston area.
 When: Seasonal guided bird walks are offered monthly (winter) or weekly (fall, spring), but birders visit year round to enjoy our birds on their own as well.

 Categories: ,